 - Office of Undergraduate Research and Scholarship (OURS)

 OURS aims to provide undergraduates with opportunities to enhance their university experience.
 This office administers several grant and award programs to (1) fund research and creative projects, (2) reward students for outstanding achievements in research and creative activity, and (3) support student travel to conduct research/present research at conferences.

 UAA’s Honors College provides students with an exciting intellectual experience by offering them opportunities to develop an integrative perspective extending beyond the confines of individual majors and disciplines.
 The college offers interdisciplinary courses, individualized academic advising and mentoring, leadership and scholarship opportunities, smaller classes, guided individual research, and community involvement.

-This office coordinates and offers support for students who want to explore international educational opportunities including not only study abroad and international exchange, but also internships and service experiences.
+Education Abroad coordinates and offers support for students who want to explore international educational opportunities including study abroad and international exchange.

 - UAA International Student Services